-The minimum weekly earnings for contribution calculation purposes are TT\$120.
+The minimum weekly earnings used to calculate contributions are TT\$120.

-The maximum weekly earnings for contribution calculation purposes are TT\$1,915.
+The maximum weekly earnings used to calculate contributions are TT\$1,915.

 Government: None; contributes as an employer.

 Work injury benefits: There is no minimum qualifying period.
 The insured person must not be working due to an incapacity for work as a result of a work injury or disease.